gvvaughan/specl/docs/specl.md

 [multiple matches with all_of]: #272_multiple_matches_with_all_of

-When you need to ensure that several matches succed, [Specl][] provides the `all_of` adaptor:
+When you need to ensure that several matches succeed, [Specl][] provides the `all_of` adaptor:

 {% highlight lua %}